-The high-tech XR startup Zreality, the Business Innovation Center (BIC) Kaiserslautern, the Gipfelsprint GmbH and the Wirtschaftsförderung Kaiserslautern (WFK) are launching the world’s first Metaverse platform for small and large companies in the region.
-The Metaverse Business Innovation Hub is a platform that enables people to work in a distributed way via virtual reality and will be made available to all companies in the Kaiserslautern region.
+The high-tech XR startup Zreality, the Business Innovation Center Kaiserslautern (bic), Gipfelsprint GmbH and the Kaiserslautern Economic Development Corporation (WFK) are launching the world’s first Metaverse platform for startups and established companies in the region.
+The Metaverse Business Innovation Hub is a platform that enables the distributed work of people via virtual reality and will be made available to all companies in the Kaiserslautern region.

 Digitization is permeating all businesses at an accelerating pace.
 Facebook (now Meta) and Microsoft recently announced their alignment with the “Metaverse,” a new parallel world to our real lives where people can meet, interact, play, collaborate and communicate in virtual reality, despite being in different locations.
 For many people, working from a home office has become the norm.
 At the same time, it’s important for companies to be able to collaborate more efficiently from different locations, rather than just working with teams or Zoom.